zebwoy/zebwoy/README.md

-- 👋 Hi, I’m @zebwoy
+- 👋 Hello.
+My name is Ayman Shaikh
-- 👀 I’m interested in JS
+- 👀 I’m interested in Fullstack development
-- 🌱 I’m currently learning react lib and excited to start learning native framework
+- 🌱 I’m currently learning DOTNET technology and have a firm grasp on HTML&CSS.
+Checkout my Portfolio Projects.
 - 💞️ I’m looking to collaborate on anything that will help upskill myself
 - 📫 How to reach me ---> instagram/headshotgamingcafe_official